turingschool/backend-curriculum-site/module4/lessons/professional_code_environments.markdown

 Staging provides a safe environment to check your work, or share your work with others.
 If you create bad data, or delete data, or introduce bugs, your production users are not affected.

-### Stage 3: Four environments
+### Stage 3: Three Environments + Continuous Integration

 There is yet another environment that is common on modern development teams: *Continuous Integration* (CI).
 It exists to run our tests, report back with success or failure, and in some cases, take additional action.

-We all know to run our tests before we push, or after we merge, or before we deploy, but a continuous integration environment ensures that tests are run.
+We all know to run our tests before we push, or after we merge, or before we deploy, but a continuously integrated environment ensures that tests are run.
 It doesn't allow you to forget.
 You can even add CI tools to your production deployment process, such that any commit that doesn't pass its tests will be rejected.

-Curious about CI?
-Check out [Travis CI](https://travis-ci.org/).

 ## Modern Environments